wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 #### More
 These bodies are working hard.
 They are using domestic objects and a choreography of subtle shaking to produce moments of operatic melodrama and brooding states of dissent, quaking + eruption.

-What is the role or necessity of pain in personal and social change?
-And who pays the price?
+What is the role or necessity of pain in personal and social change?<br>And who pays the price?

 *We Are Fucked* uncovers the hard work it sometimes takes to live in a world which is not designed for you.
 A dance piece, both subtle + ecstatic, euphoric + unforgiving, and a bit sexy…